-The Most Valuable Bicentennial Quarters You May Already Own
+The Most Valuable Bicentennial Quarters

-The Most Valuable Bicentennial Quarters You May Already Own
+The Most Valuable Bicentennial Quarters

-Every now and then, pocket change might present surprises, and some coins, e.g., bicentennial quarters, can hold an unexpected degree of value trapped inside of them.
+Every now and then, pocket change might present surprises, and some coins, e.g., Bicentennial quarters, can hold an unexpected degree of value trapped inside of them.
 These unique 25-cent coins struck in 1975 and 1976 in order to commemorate America’s 200th anniversary do attract collectors worldwide, while some instances might end up in your change one day.

-Every now and then, pocket change might present surprises, and some coins, e.g., bicentennial quarters, can hold an unexpected degree of value trapped inside of them.
+Every now and then, pocket change might present surprises, and some coins, e.g., Bicentennial quarters, can hold an unexpected degree of value trapped inside of them.
 These unique 25-cent coins struck in 1975 and 1976 in order to commemorate America’s 200th anniversary do attract collectors worldwide, while some instances might end up in your change one day.

 But did you know that some of the quarters are worth far more than their face value of 25 cents?
-Which bicentennial quarters are worth money, and which errors can boost the worth for good?
+Which Bicentennial quarters are worth money?
+And which errors can boost the worth for good?
 Let us explore the origins and nature of these numismatic creations together and delve into how to check old coin value on the spot.

 What Are Bicentennial Quarters?

-To commemorate the 200th anniversary of the United States' sovereignty, there were released unique commemorative coins known as bicentennial quarters.
+To commemorate the 200th anniversary of the United States' sovereignty, there were released unique commemorative coins known as Bicentennial quarters.
 These items, in contrast to ordinary quarters, have a distinctive design that depicts a colonial drummer and a torch surrounded by thirteen stars on the reverse side.
 In addition to George Washington's famous image, the obverse side features two dates at the same time (1776–1976) rather than just one year.

 Features of the Bicentennial Quarters